 If you find it’s not possible for you better yourself and cut out unhealthy mental tendencies, if you suffer for prolonged periods from depression, anxiety or any other form of hurtful mental condition, PLEASE FIND PROFESSIONAL HELP.

-The onus is indeed on society to facilitate accessible ways for people to be treated and supported by their health insurance in equal measure as is the case for the treatment of physical conditions (It has been shown that the privatization in the medical sector e.g. in the US leads to the deaths of hundreds of thousands of people on a yearly basis).
+The onus is indeed on our society to facilitate accessible ways for people to be treated and supported by their health insurance (It has been shown that the privatization in the medical sector e.g. in the US leads to the deaths of hundreds of thousands of people on a yearly basis).
 It is also the moral duty of every citizen who does not suffer from mental conditions to avoid and actively fight against the stereotyping and stigmatizing of people with mental health issues.
 However, it must be said, and some people might hate me for this, that people with mental health issues do have some responsibility for facilitating their own mental betterment.

 To those in doubt about their own issues, to those who noticed that their mental patterns have started to damage friendships, relationships, work, hobbies or other behaviours: GET YOURSELF SOME PROFESSIONAL HELP

 Also, suicide is a serious thing.
 If thoughts about it become a daily feature of your internal monologue you should find professional help.
 Once the thoughts lead to the first attempt, you should definitely find help, because beyond that point, it becomes increasingly difficult to leave the death spiral you have entered.
-Find your help by getting in touch with psychologists and therapists through your GP, your workplace, your school or through other health institutes.
+Find help by getting in touch with psychologists and therapists through your GP, your workplace, your school or through other health institutes.
 The suicide hotline should be your first call, if you find yourself seriously thinking about or attempting suicide.
 I would strongly advise against contacting friends or family to talk you out of it.
 Once again relying on people who love you, but have their own lives and problems ‘to save’ you is an incredibly reckless thing to do.
 You should not feel bad for doing so as long as you accept the consequences.
 ‘A cry for help’ should be just that.
 Following the call, you should (or allow your loved ones to, if they insist) take it as a definitive opportunity to find help.
-DO NOT expect them to keep caring if you continue to do so (whether as a serious cry for help, or a cry for attention, validation or sympathy), but do not attempt to find help.
+DO NOT expect them to keep caring if you continue to rely on them, but do not attempt to find other help.
 People are just people.
 Their patience and even their compassion will run out eventually (more on that in the epilogue).